MAPS LAB

 Email: haleysal@udel.edu

-Haley Salmon is a junior at the University of Delaware majoring in Cognitive Science (Pre-Professional SLP), with minors in Human Development and Family Sciences and Disability Studies.
+Haley Salmon is a senior at the University of Delaware majoring in Cognitive Science (Pre-Professional SLP), with minors in Human Development and Family Sciences and Disability Studies.
 She is involved in NSSLHA and is also the Public Relations Chair for the Operation Smile club on campus.
 After graduation, she plans to attend graduate school for Speech-Language Pathology and also wishes to pursue a career working with pediatric patients.

 Undergraduate Research Assistant